Mesh

 • Messages are processed one at a time from the actor's mailbox

-• receive blocks until a matching message arrives
+• receive blocks until the next message arrives

 • You can spawn multiple actors and send messages to each independently